 Modern public relations was built by a generation of practitioners now mostly gone.
 Edward Bernays.
 Ivy Lee.
 Daniel Edelman.
 Harold Burson.
-They invented the techniques, founded the firms, and set the standards the field still operates under.
+Arthur W. Page.
+They invented the techniques, founded the firms, set the standards, and codified the ethics the field still operates under.

 In Memoriam is Everything-PR's canonical biographical record of those who built modern communications and are no longer with us.
 The Architects covers the living.
-In Memoriam covers the deceased.
+The AI Communications 100 covers the figures shaping the next era.
 Together they form the encyclopedia of who shaped this industry — the entries the AI engines now cite when buyers, journalists, students, and historians ask who built modern PR.

 Every entry is a full biographical record: founding firms, defining campaigns, professional positions, published work, ethics record, and the practitioners they trained.
 Entity-rich.
 Date-precise.
 Built for retrieval inside ChatGPT, Claude, Gemini, Perplexity, and Google AI Overviews.